prat-man/ConkyAwesome/README.md

 Installation Instructions
 -------------------------

-1. &nbsp;First install "conky" if you don't have it, also ensure that you have "curl" installed.<br/>
+1. &emsp;First install "conky" if you don't have it, also ensure that you have "curl" installed.<br/>

-2. &nbsp;Extract contents of the archive.<br/>
+2. &emsp;Extract contents of the archive.<br/>

-3. &nbsp;Download and install fonts:<br/>
+3. &emsp;Download and install fonts:<br/>
    &emsp;(a) Install 'Open Sans Light' font from the following link:<br/>
    &emsp;&emsp;&emsp;&emsp;http://www.opensans.com/<br/>